 Chemical Peels - Peel away sun damage!

 As we age, our natural skin refreshing process, where old, dead skin cells are replaced with new ones slows down.
-A chemical peel at Cosmetic Laser Center involves a solution of one or more exfoliating agents being applied to the skin by our expert staff to remove the rough, dead upper layer of skin and stimulate the rejuvenation of new skin cells.
+A chemical peel at Cosmetic Laser Center involves a solution of one or more exfoliating agents applied to the skin by our expert skincare professional to remove the rough, dead upper layer of skin and stimulate the rejuvenation of new skin cells.
 The result is taut, smooth skin that is relatively free of fine lines and blemishes such as age spots and uneven pigmentation.
 With several formulations, strengths and options, Cosmetic Laser Center can transform your skin revealing an improvement in texture and tone, lessening of fine lines, diminishing acne and scarring, erasing sun damage, and producing a more supple youthful glow.

 How does a Chemical Peel work?

 Chemical peels work by loosening the cells that form the “glue” between dead skin and healthy skin.
 Light and medium chemical peels are used for superficial wrinkles and discoloration, acne and acne scarring.
 Chemical peels can be repeated as necessary to achieve and maintain your desired results.

 What can I expect during my Chemical Peel treatment?